 Evil Bike Co. is one of the most intriguing brands to make our list.
 The Bellingham-based company takes a different approach to designing their rigs, heavily influenced by what the owner, Kevin Walsh, wants to ride.
 And considering that Evil was born in the Pacific Northwest where steep and rough trails are the norm, it should come as no surprise that their models are heavily descent-focused.
 The Following was a particularly notable addition to their lineup: This 29er put Evil on the map and showed riders what larger wheels were capable of.
 The short-travel rig features a relatively slack head-tube angle, is fun to ride, and happily gets airborne—all foreign concepts for 29ers back in 2015 when the Following made its debut.
 (Both the Following and the Offering got a small update for 2023—adding the LS for “lightly salted.”)

 As mentioned above, Evil does things a bit differently.
 Their modest lineup—six bikes in total—all share a punk-rock persona and don’t-mess-with-me attitude.
 The company is especially cheeky in their marketing campaigns, using slogans like “more better’er” and “tech crap” to poke fun at the rest of the industry.
 It’s worth mentioning that Transition Bikes, another Bellingham-based, downhill-focused company, shares the same attitude.
 And while the two differ significantly in price (Evil only offers carbon bikes, excluding the steel-framed Faction II dirt jumper) and suspension design, both brands’ primary focus is designing high-quality bikes that are especially fun to ride in the woods.
 Another commonality is that both companies recently updated their warranty policies from three years to lifetime, and now Evil is also extending its lifetime warranty to the bearings on its LS frames from 2022 onward.

 Location: Wilton, Connecticut

 Popular models: Trail and Scalpel

-What we like: Not afraid to do things a bit different; lightweight aluminum frames.
+What we like: Not afraid to do things a bit differently; lightweight aluminum frames.